Spirit of Britain ferry

 Spirit of Britain ferry Wiki

-On August 8, 2008, P&O Ferries signed a EUR 360 million shipbuilding contract with Aker Yards (STX Finland, Rauma Shipyard) for the construction of 2 cruise ferries specifically designed for the Dover-Calais ferry route.
+On August 8, 2008, P&O Ferries signed a EUR 360 million shipbuilding contract with Aker Yards (STX Finland, Rauma Shipyard) for the construction of two cruise ferries specifically designed for the Dover–Calais ferry route.
 These were the largest ferries ever built for the English Channel crossing service.
 The new design featured an optimized hull for minimum fuel consumption.
-The ship is powered by four MAN marine diesel engines (model 8ZAL40S) with total power output 38,4 MW.
+The ship is powered by four MAN marine diesel engines (model 8ZAL40S) with a total power output of 38.4 MW.

-The newbuilds were the world's first passenger ferries to comply with IMO's new SRtP ("Safe Return to Port") requirements.
-These new SOLAS regulations were applicable to passenger ships with keels laid after July 1, 2010, and with LOA lengths 120+ m (394 ft).
-The new rules require that in case a passenger's vessel becomes a casualty, its onboard basic services will be provided and its main systems will remain operational to allow safe return to port.
+The newbuilds were the world’s first passenger ferries to comply with IMO’s new SRtP ("Safe Return to Port") requirements.
+These new SOLAS regulations apply to passenger ships with keels laid after July 1, 2010, and with LOA lengths of over 120 m (394 ft).
+The new rules require that in the event a passenger vessel becomes a casualty, its onboard basic services will continue to operate and its main systems will remain functional to allow a safe return to port.

-On March 3, 2009, was held the ship's steel-cutting ceremony, attended by the Helen Deeble (P&O's chief executive).
-The vessel's keel-laying ceremony was on August 25, 2009.
-On May 13, 2010, P&O Ferries officially announced the vessels' names and their scheduled deliveries - "Spirit of Britain" (January 2011) and "Spirit of France" (January 2012).
-On June 8, 2010, at Rauma Shipyard, Spirit of Britain was floated out and Spirit of France's keel was laid.
+On March 3, 2009, the ship’s steel-cutting ceremony was held, attended by Helen Deeble (P&O Ferries’ Chief Executive).
+The vessel’s keel-laying ceremony took place on August 25, 2009.
+On May 13, 2010, P&O Ferries officially announced the vessels’ names and their scheduled deliveries — "Spirit of Britain" (January 2011) and "Spirit of France" (January 2012).
+On June 8, 2010, at Rauma Shipyard, Spirit of Britain was floated out and Spirit of France’s keel was laid.

-The ferry was officially delivered on January 5, 2011, and the same day started the 4-day long, 1400 mi (2250 km) relocation voyage from Rauma to Dover (arriving on January 9).
-The ship's inaugural crossing Dover to Calais (with passengers) was on January 21, 2011.
-In March and April 2012, the ship was returned to Rauma Shipyard due to vibration issues.
-The problem was fixed at the shipbuilder's expense.
+The ferry was officially delivered on January 5, 2011, and on the same day started a 4-day, 1,400 mi (2,250 km) relocation voyage from Rauma to Dover (arriving on January 9).
+The ship’s inaugural passenger crossing from Dover to Calais took place on January 21, 2011.
+In March and April 2012, the vessel returned to Rauma Shipyard due to vibration issues.
+The problem was corrected at the shipbuilder’s expense.

 The ferry’s namesakes are MV Britannia (P&O Cruises UK) and Stena Britannica (STENA LINE).